Skip to main content

 PATH.

-Realize your unique potential at the MSU College of Music.
 We believe in providing the highest-quality music education to give musicians like you the space and inspiration needed to grow.
 Our undergraduate, master’s, doctoral, and non-degree programs are designed to help students deeply develop their interests and talent.
+Realize your unique potential at the MSU College of Music.

 Go to Admissions